Octavian-ai/mac-graph/log.md

 - `4ff3692` 99% on just station properties (using same net as previous successful 99% SA run)

+- `9e7ab2d` 99% on SP, 85% on SA (70k steps)
+	- net known to get 99% on each task individually
+	- net gets to 99% on SA alone after 5k steps

 ### Station shortest count

 - `9ecf10e`